 As they travel, Joshua and Lobsang become aware of a threat to all the Earths.
 Discovering what that threat is and how to stop it then becomes their mission, and the driving force of the book.
 It’s a suspenseful story, and the final Earths they come to are wowsers, but I still hate to miss out on all the neat Earths they left behind.

-No matter.
-It’s still a terrific premise and a fascinating novel, one that I really enjoyed.
+Why I liked it: It’s a terrific premise and a fascinating novel, one that I really enjoyed.
 Ever since I discovered the Narnia series as a child, with its Wood Between the Worlds, I have been tantalized by the idea of multiple worlds out there, waiting to be explored.
 So far, the only way to get to those worlds, though, has been through books.
 So I was glad for the chance to travel to Pratchett and Baxter’s Long Earth, and I hope to visit there again.